 Hiking boots that you have already broken in are crucial for avoiding blisters.
 Since we are basically referring to day backpacking trips in this article, you can choose ankle high or low-cut boots.
 Always choose quality full-grain leather for durability and to keep your feet comfortable and dry.
 Make sure you have a good fit for better stability on rougher terrain with a snug fit at the heel and wiggle room for your toes.

 It may sound like you are carrying quite the load for a short trip, but these are the hiking essentials, things you are almost guaranteed to need at some point on your trek.
-Keep what you don’t use handy in your hiking bag for the next trek out and just add to it.
+When you return from your trip, keep what you don’t need to unpack in your hiking bag for the next trek out and then just add to it.
 The important thing is to follow through with your plan to discover backpack hiking and spend time in nature.
 You will make memories and have stories to tell forever with each new expedition.
-Happy hiking!
+Happy hiking from Nature Trail Backpacks.